alexmaclean93/Portfolio/README.md

 -	Web Development; and
 -	Operating System Management.

-Outside of my carrer skills I enjoy travelling, skiing, playing video games, skateboarding and playing the bass guitar.
+Outside of my carrer skills I enjoy travelling, skiing, skateboarding, playing video games and playing the bass guitar.

 If you wish to contact me you can reach me any of these ways:
 -	Email